 11. Meet the Hoppiest Residents at Look At Me Now Headland

 Take your camera to Look At Me Now – it’s the ideal selfie location!
+When figuring out what to do in Coffs Harbour, this spot is perfect for capturing memorable photos.
 Sharing the grassy headland with the picturesque eastern grey kangaroos, it is also an ideal site to admire the sunrise.
 When the weather is right, you can use this vantage point to watch the birds, whales, and surfers at Emerald Beach.

 12. Wander through the captivating Botanic Garden

 Discover the variety of flora and fauna native to New South Wales at the Coffs Harbour Botanic Garden.
+Among the many Coffs Harbour things to do, exploring the gardens is a highlight.
 Some of the more relaxing spots are the themed garden areas.

 The gardens provide tours that educate visitors about their conservation efforts and the work they are doing if they are interested in biodiversity.